Chapter Thirteen: Polygamy

 Of plural marriage, little need be said.
 American feelings of horror and fascination were stirred up again and again by books written by outsiders or deserters to expose all that was bad in Mormonism.
 The fact that plural marriage was never practiced by more than a minority of Saints, the existence of Church supervision rather than personal caprice as the controlling force, the sobriety of most Mormon family life, were all overlooked; and for many Americans Utah became a society in which, to gratify the lusts of elderly hypocrites, maidens were daily torn by authority from young men of their choice, who suffered coercion or worse.
 (Taylor, P.A.M. p 68)

-A review of newspapers gives an idea of the enmity in the non-Mormon community towards Mormons and polygamy:
+A review of newspapers of the period gives an idea of the enmity in the non-Mormon community towards Mormons and polygamy:

 Thousands of female dupes, are annually brought over to the Salt Lake Zion.
 Rochester U.S. Herald